philc/book-notes/business/slack - tom demarco.md

 * So, restructuring which increases fragmentation of work for each worker carries a large productivity penalty.
-* Author estimates ("in his experience") that no less than 15% loss in productivity (6hrs/week) having a person do two jobs versus one (i.e. cover two bases, or work with two teams).
+* Author estimates ("in his experience") that no less than 15% loss in productivity (6hrs/week) occurs from having a person do two jobs versus one (i.e. cover two bases, or work with two teams).
   The penalty increases with many jobs.

 ## Managing Eve (chap 5)